 What inspired you to become a designer?

 Toys.
-On my 15th birthday my father and uncle asked me what I wanted to do when I grew up.
-I replied, “Design toys, and I don’t plan to grow up”.
+On my 15th birthday, my father and uncle asked me what I wanted to do when I grew up.
+I replied, “Design toys, and I don’t plan to grow up.”
 I was super into creating, modifying and collecting toys.
-My uncle said, “I think that’s Industrial Design”.
+My uncle said, “I think that’s Industrial Design.”
 They then grabbed a college almanac (there was no real internet back then) and asked a family friend who was an Industrial Designer what would be a good school for ID.
 He suggested RIT and after one visit I was sold.
-I had no real portfolio, just a my sketch books full of graffiti, some woodshop projects and my crazy toy creations.
-I then moved in with my uncle who was an artist and 6 months later I went back to show the RIT department chair Toby Thompson my progress and was admitted to RIT on the spot!
+I had no real portfolio, just my sketchbooks full of graffiti, some woodshop projects, and my crazy toy creations.
+I then moved in with my uncle who was an artist and 6 months later I went back to show the RIT department chair, Toby Thompson, my progress and was admitted to RIT on the spot!
 Ironically, I have never really designed toys, but still have a pretty killer toy collection.

 What are some highlights throughout your career?

-Well, its been over 10 years since I started working, 200+ interviews, 100’s of amazing clients and projects, juried the IDEA awards, numerous design awards, patents and publications and 14 jobs, that include IDEO, Eleven, Altitude, Ziba, Manta and Razorfish, to name just a few.
+Well, it has been over 10 years since I started working, 200+ interviews, 100’s of amazing clients and projects, juried the IDEA awards, numerous design awards, patents and publications, and 14 jobs, that include IDEO, Eleven, Altitude, Ziba, Manta and Razorfish, to name just a few.
 More specifically, I founded Sprout Studios in 2001.
-I have been playing a significant role in building Clio Designs, Inc. from a small start up into successful, globally recognized consumer products company as their Chief Creative Officer.
+I have been playing a significant role in building Clio Designs, Inc. from a small start-up into successful, globally recognized consumer products company as their Chief Creative Officer.
 There were a ton of cool programs in the 6+ killer years I spent honing my skills with the Astro Crew in SF.
-Most recently, I co-founded New Sprout Foundation, a non profit 501c3 focused on creating mobile apps for other non profits.
+Most recently, I co-founded New Sprout Foundation, a non-profit 501c3 focused on creating mobile apps for other non-profits.
 Our first app, Sessions Surf Journal, will drop this August 16th at LOCALIZE, an event we will be throwing during the Offsite portion of this year’s IDSA International conference in Boston.

 What software do you use for 3D modeling?